 You can read the report in its entirety here.

-New this year, as of Friday April 9th, is the updated average number of tropical cyclones and hurricanes.
+New this year is the updated average number of tropical cyclones and hurricanes.
 During the 1981 – 2010 climate period, there were 12 named storms in an average year, 6 hurricanes, and 3 major hurricanes.
 With the new 1991 – 2020 data set, the Atlantic now averages 14 named storms, 7 hurricanes, and still averages 3 major hurricanes.